wilsonify/wilsonify.github.io/content/recipes/LEMONY RED LENTIL SOUP108.md

 hybrid thing.
 It’s your soup, so own that   .
 The blended soup will thicken up if you throw

 it back on the stove with some low heat for a minute or two, just watch.
-Magic, bitches.
+Magic,  .

 3 Serve warm, topped with some chopped cilantro if you want.